-A customer persona represents one of your company’s ideal buyer types.
-Creating one consists of defining characteristics such as professional role, demographic, behaviors, interests, and responsibilities and then assigning them to a unique buyer profile.
-You may also give your customer persona a fictional name as an easy way for sales and marketing teams to better identify, relate to, and target prospects that fit the profile.
+A customer persona is a tool that helps define your company’s ideal buyer types and guides your lead generation and marketing activities.
+Developing a persona involves identifying characteristics such as the profession, demographics, behaviors, and interests of preferred buyers.
+You can also give your customer persona a fictional name as an easy way for your sales and marketing teams to better identify and target prospects that fit certain profiles.

 Free Customer Persona Template Download

-Creating customer personas can seem overwhelming, especially for business owners who don’t have a sales or marketing background.
-To get you started, here’s a free customer persona template that lays out the sections you need to create unique customer profiles.
-Download this customer persona template and use it as you follow the steps below to create detailed buyer profiles for your business.
+We’ve created a free customer persona template to help get you better define your ideal customers and start using this tool for more effective sales and marketing.
+This template lays out the sections you need to create unique customer profiles.
+Download this buyer persona template and use it as you follow the five easy steps below to create detailed buyer profiles for your business.